davidrg/ckwin/doc/ssh-readme.md

 implemented and work.

-There is not yet support for using ssh agents or GSSAPI (Kerberos) authentication but as both of these are supported by the ssh backend use by C-Kermit support for these may appear in a future release.
+There is not yet support for using ssh agents or GSSAPI (Kerberos) authentication but as both of these are supported by the ssh backend used by C-Kermit support for these may appear in a future release.

 [^1]: https://libssh.org